danjohnson3141/Jekyll-Test/GET-&#47;messages&#47;conversation&#47;:user_id.md

 =
 #### Parameters

-:user_id;

-This is taken from both the 'sender_user_id' and 'recipient_user_id' fields from the 'messages' table.
+:user_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'users' table.

 =
 ####JSON request example: